embeddedaddicted/OctoPi_GUI_Setup/README.md

 * octopi login: pi
 * Password : raspberry

-* You are now sucessfully logged in!
+You are now sucessfully logged in!

 ### Enable GUI:

-* Enter the following commands into the bash terminal:
+* Enter the following command into the bash terminal:

-**sudo raspi-config**
+>> sudo raspi-config

 * Re-enter the password.